Dynamic charge oscillation in a quantum conductor driven by ultrashort voltage pulses

-We have demonstrated the universality of oscillations of the transmitted charge through quantum conductors (so called dynamic charge oscillations) as a function of the charge injected by ultrashort voltage pulses.
-Our analysis unifies, on one hand, non-interacting systems with arbitrary energy-dependent transmission amplitudes, and, on the other hand, strongly correlated systems or circuits described by the unified non-equilibrium perturbative theory.
-Remarkably, these oscillations extend beyond interferometers: they emerge as soon as the DC current-voltage characteristic is sublinear at large voltage, irrespective of the microscopic details of the system.
-Therefore, they persist even in the presence of strong interactions, in contrast to the oscillations observed in interferometers, where interactions typically induce decoherence.
-This robustness may originate from the generalization of the sideband transmission picture within the UNEP theory to correlated states, thereby indicating the presence of quantum coherence. \\ We have applied our approach to a quantum point contact in fractional quantum Hall edges in the weak backscattering regime, described by a Tomonaga-Luttinger liquid for which the DC power-law characteristic satisfies the sublinearity condition.
-Considering a Lorentzian pulse with finite width, our numerical calculations capture the crossover from the adiabatic to the short-pulse regime and demonstrate the emergence of dynamic charge oscillations in the short-pulse limit.
+To conclude, we have demonstrated the universality of oscillations of the transmitted charge through quantum conductors (so called dynamic charge oscillations) as a function of the charge injected by ultrashort voltage pulses.
+Our analysis unifies, on one hand, non-interacting systems with arbitrary energy-dependent transmission amplitudes, and, on the other hand, strongly correlated systems or circuits described by the Unified Non Equilibrium Perturbative (UNEP) theory.
+Remarkably, these oscillations extend beyond interferometers: they emerge as soon as the DC current-voltage characteristic is sublinear at large voltage, irrespective of the microscopic details of the system. \\ We have verified our results through a numerical analysis of a Lorentzian pulse with finite width applied to a quantum point contact (QPC) in {fractional quantum Hall} (FQH) edges.
+By assuming the validity of the Tomonaga-Luttinger liquid model in the weak backscattering regime for which the sublinearity condition is satisfied, we capture the crossover from the adiabatic to the short-pulse regime and demonstrate the emergence of dynamic charge oscillations in the short-pulse limit.
 Notice that our approach extends to hierarchical FQH states as long as backscattering of a single quasiparticle species dominates.
-While the DC current keeps the same form \cite{Safi2025_2} in the presence of edge interactions, we expect, however, that the latter induce fractionalization of the injected pulse, \cite{ines_ann1997,Safi1999,Levkivskyi2008,Kamata2014,Safi2019} whose spreading needs therefore to be reduced.
+While the DC current keeps the same form \cite{Safi2025_2} in the presence of edge interactions, we expect, however, that the latter induce fractionalization of the injected pulse \cite{Safi1999,Levkivskyi2008,Kamata2014} whose spreading needs therefore to be reduced.

 To date, these charge oscillations have not been observed experimentally.
 Our results provide a practical roadmap to identify platforms in which such dynamic charge oscillations could be detected on experimentally accessible timescales.
 Moreover, our framework can be extended to an initial non-equilibrium distribution due, for instance, to temperature gradients or three-terminal geometries and to hybrid systems with superconducting correlations (e.g., proximitized junctions), where Andreev processes and the BCS density of states naturally generate nonlinear DC responses.